Eyjafjallajökull Volcano and the South Coast of Iceland in a Luxurious Super Jeep

 Eyjafjallajökull is a volcano covered by a glacier.
 The name of the glacier means Island Mountain Glacier, which is maybe easier for foreigners to pronounce than the tricky Icelandic name Eyjafjallajökull.
 We Icelanders had such a laugh back in 2010 listening to the news reporters trying to pronounce Eyjafjallajökull with such hysterically funny results ;)

-Gísli, the driver-guide, showed us some footage he found on Youtube.
-It was of news reporters and other foreigners trying to pronounce the complicated name of this volcano - it is hilarious :) If you watch this footage you will also be able to learn how to pronounce Eyjafjallajökull, so it is worth watching it before your visit to Iceland.
+Gísli, the driver-guide, showed us some footage he found on YouTube.
+It was of news reporters and other foreigners trying to pronounce the complicated name of this volcano - it is hilarious :) If you watch this footage, you will also learn how to pronounce Eyjafjallajökull, so it is worth watching before you visit Iceland.

 A big jeep is needed for crossing the glacial rivers